 Financial Management (Basic) The basic course in financial management is aimed at students with no prior exposure to finance.
 The course covers the theory and practice of corporate finance with an emphasis on the practice.
 The course focuses on capital budgeting, financial statement analysis and forecasting; the evaluation of capital investments under uncertainty; and estimating the cost of capital.
 The goal of the course is to provide a set of quantitative tools that you can use to make decisions on where your firm should invest its capital.
 Financial Management (Advanced) The advanced course in financial management is intended for those students with some experience in valuation and discounted cash flow techniques as well as financial management.
 The course covers the basics of firm valuation.
 We use classroom examples to estimate a firm's cost of capital, cash flow and terminal value.
 The course encourages students to apply these concepts to find a market value (price) for a firm.
-Wharton Leadership: Culture Culture guides employees' behaviors, leaders' decisions and affects how the firm is perceived by its stakeholders.
-In this session, learn how to identify the key attributes of an organization's culture and dive into the latest research on how cultural attributes affect employee motivation, strategic management and organizational performance.
-Discuss how to navigate contemporary challenges to organizational culture, such as managing culture in increasingly virtual environments, balancing cultural fit with efforts to encourage inclusivity and protecting culture during periods of growth and instability.
-Finally, review strategies for changing problematic aspects of culture, including how to use political opportunities, enhanced transparency and aligned metrics as nudges toward aspirational organizational values.
+Wharton Leadership: Corporate Culture Corporate culture guides leaders' decisions, employees' behaviors and affects how the firm is perceived by its stakeholders.
+In this session, learn how to identify the key attributes of an organization's business culture and dive into the latest research on how such attributes affect strategic management, employee motivation and organizational performance.
+Discuss how to navigate contemporary challenges to organizational culture, such as managing culture in hybrid work environments, and protecting culture during periods of growth and instability.
+Finally, review strategies for changing problematic aspects of culture, including enhanced transparency and aligned metrics as nudges toward aspirational organizational values.